-Stock transactions are accounted for at the transaction date (sale or purchase of securities).
-Interest income is accounted for on an accrual basis.
-Dividend income is recognized on the date of the previous dividend.
-Value of securities is calculated based on a weighted average cost.
-As for short-term and fixed-yield investments discounts and issue income are amortized and are accounted for in investment income.
-The value of the securities sold is calculated on the basis of amortized cost.
+Stock transactions are accounted for at the date of the transaction (sale or purchase of securities).
+Interest income is accounted on an accrual basis.
+Dividends are accounted on the date of the previous dividends.
+Value of securities is calculated based on weighted average cost.
+Short-term and fixed return investments, discounts, and commission charges are amortised and classified as investment income.
+Cost of sold securities are measured by amortised value.